immcantation/shazam/docs/topics/distToNearest.md

 :   additional fields to use for grouping.

 cross
-:   columns for grouping to calculate distances across groups (self vs others).
+:   character vector of column names to use for grouping to calculate distances across groups.
+Meaning the columns that define self versus others.

 mst
 :   if `TRUE`, return comma-separated branch lengths from minimum